 ⅛-¼ teaspoon seasoning salt or salt, to taste

 1. To Hard Boil Eggs: Place eggs in a small pot and cover with cold water.
 Set timer for 20 minutes.
 Bring water to a boil.
-Next, turn down to simmer and cook until timer goes off.
+Next, turn down to simmer and cook until the timer goes off.
 Drain water in sink.
 Add cold water and ice cubes to pot, to cool eggs quickly.
-Once cooled, peel each egg and chop into small pieces.
+Once cooled, peel each egg and chop it into small pieces.

 2. To Cook Bacon: Line a plate with several paper towels.
 Place 6 bacon strips on the paper.
 Cover with several paper towels.
 Cook in microwave for 4-5 minutes until well done and crispy.
 Add cooked strips to clean paper towels and blot.
 Crumble bacon and set aside.

-3. In a medium bowl, add chopped eggs, crumbled bacon and all remaining ingredients.
+3. In a medium bowl, add chopped eggs, crumbled bacon, and all remaining ingredients.
 Mix with a rubber spatula.
 Taste it.
 Add more seasoning salt or salt and pepper, if needed.